 A Little About MeDesigner, painter, health coach and lover of good food.

 Eventually, I became immersed with the computer which led to freelancing as a graphic designer for ad agencies and publishing companies.
-I enjoy working with type, images and solving design challenges while doing my best to keep up with technology and the endless changes (deep sigh).
+I enjoy working with type, images and solving design challenges.

 I also enjoy web design using WordPress.
 When I have free time I continue to develop my other passions which include painting, cooking for clients as a personal chef and helping people move toward a healthier lifestyle as a holistic health coach.

 INX is a syndicated illustration service where professionals buy and download editorial art.

 When I first moved to New York, I accidentally met one of the founders of this new group of editorial illustrators and in no time I was contributing to weekly editorial published projects.
 It was so exciting!